-The management of the Company is not aware of any amendments to, or variations of, any of the matters identified in the mailed Notice or any other matter that may be brought before the Meeting.
-However, a proxy in the form of the mailed form will confer discretionary authority upon a proxy holder named therein to vote on any amendments to, or variations of, any of the matters identified in the mailed Notice in addition to any other matter, which may properly be brought before the Meeting, or any adjournment thereof.
+As of the date of this Information Circular, the management of the Company is not aware of any amendments to, or variations of, any of the matters identified in the mailed Notice of Meeting or of any other matters that may be brought before the Meeting.
+However, the enclosed form of proxy also confers discretionary authority upon the proxyholder named therein to vote on any amendments to, or variations of, any of the matters identified in the mailed Notice of Meeting, in addition to any other matters which may properly be brought before the Meeting, or any adjournment thereof.